Qualifying Life Event

 - Moving: Proof of residency from new and old addresses

-- U.S. Citizenship: Naturalization certificate
+- US Citizenship: Naturalization certificate